fpereiro/gotoB/readme.md

 }
 ```

 If you come from other frameworks, these functions are called *views*.
 Breaking with existing convention, we won't call them that, because that term is neither intuitive nor precise.
-We shall call them something more concrete, *bricks*.
+We shall call them something more concrete: *bricks*.
 Why?
 Because they produce HTML, which then gets transformed by the browser into visible elements on the screen.
 Bricks are the visible part of the application.

+From now on, a `brick` will be a function that returns either liths or lithbags.

-It is possible to generate CSS with gotoв (see the details [here](https://github.com/fpereiro/lith#litcs)), but let's better leave that for later.
+It is possible (but not mandatory) to generate CSS with gotoв (see the details [here](https://github.com/fpereiro/lith#litcs)), but let's better leave that for later.

 How do we go from a brick to seeing something on the screen?
 Enter `B.mount`.